Can I get travel insurance for medical cover only?

 - Failing to heed the advice of the insurer or their Assistance Provider

-- Any treatment by a chiropractor, physiotherapist or dentist lasting more than 2 weeks that has not been approved by the insurer or their Assistance Provider
+- Any treatment by a chiropractor, physiotherapist or dentist lasting more than two weeks that has not been approved by the insurer or their Assistance Provider

 - Any medical care that is covered under a Reciprocal Health Care Agreement (RHCA)